ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 - `External obliques`: A major muscle that starts from under the latissimus dorsi and connects to the abdomen over the illiac spine of the pelvis
   - They lock in with the serratus and start from the ribs under the latissimus dorsi
 - `Triceps`: A major muscle with three heads (two on the inner side and one on the outer) that covers the back of the upper arm and extends to the elbow on each side
-  - They connect to the arm bone below the infraspinatus followed by teres minor, but before teres major and latissimus dorsi which is more towards the front of the arm
+  - They connect to the arm bone below the infraspinatus and teres minor, but before teres major and latissimus dorsi which is more towards the front of the arm
 - `Extensor capi radialis longus`: A muscle on the forearm that begins at the outside of the elbow
 - `Anconeus`: A small muscle directly below the elbow
 - `Extensor digitorium`: A muscle that begins from below the extensor capi radialis longus and anconeus